dbstream/dbstream/README.md

 ## Programming knowledge

+These may or may not be accurate.

-### I'm decently skilled at...
+### I'm very good at...

-- C and C++
+- Programming (especially sysdev) in C and C++

+- Understanding data structures

+- Understanding operating system interfaces

+### I'm okay at...

+- Python

+- OpenGL graphics

+- Vulkan graphics

 - x86 assembler

-### I have used it at least once in my life...

-- C#

-- Java

-- Python (slightly more than at least once in my life)

-- more things, but I won't bother listing them here
+- The SC-DRF memory model.

 ## Hobbies related to computers

-- Systems programming in C and C++

-- Graphics programming, in particular with OpenGL or Vulkan

 - Hacking, cybersecurity

-- (Small amounts of) video games
+- (Moderate amounts of) video games